sshalhou/DavisRunIITauTau/Limits/FindLimits/README.md

 To use the find_limits_13tev script, a yields.txt file must be present in the FindLimits directory.
+There also must be template datacards for each channel.
+These will be edited to include the rates and uncertanties from the analysis.
+Systematics unique to each channel are already present in the templates and will not be edited by the the find_limits_13tev script.

 The mass spectrum parameters can be edited for different ranges of mass points. mass_0 is the lowest mass used, mass_Increment is the increment between mass points, and mass_spec is the number of mass points.